An in-depth comparison of the pros and cons of PEX versus CPVC for plastic piping, plus the different types of PEX

 All forms of PEX must be labeled with a Tubing Material Designation Code: “PEX xxxx.”

-Second digit: UV resistanceThe second digit is for demonstrated UV resistance of PEX material when tested in accordance with ASTM F2657.
+Second digit: UV resistanceThe second digit is for demonstrated UV resistance of PEX material when tested per ASTM F2657.
 A digit of “1” indicates the PEX tubing has a UV resistance of 30 days; a digit of “2” has a UV resistance of 60 days.

-Third and fourth digits: design stressThe third and fourth digits are for hydrostatic design stress (HDS) as tested in accordance with the Plastics Pipe Institute (PPI) Technical Report TR-4.
+Third and fourth digits: design stressThe third and fourth digits are for hydrostatic design stress (HDS) as tested per the Plastics Pipe Institute (PPI) Technical Report TR-4.
 A digit of “06” indicates the PEX tubing has an HDS of 73°F (23°C) at 630 psi.